 If the people on the ground don't understand how the salary ranges were developed or where the market data came from, there could be pushback from managers, and pay gaps will remain.

 Collaborate with leaders by:

-Having these things in place and training leaders on the strategy will mean consistency in decision-making and in communications with employees, ultimately leading to higher engagement and productivity.
+Having these things in place and training leaders on the strategy will mean consistency in decision-making and communications with employees, ultimately leading to higher engagement and productivity.

 When developing and maintaining a comprehensive pay strategy, the leadership team should have a collaborative approach to establishing compensation philosophy and practices.
 Once that is accomplished, clear communication naturally builds trust among managers and employees, encouraging them to grow with the company instead of fleeing to a “better” opportunity.

 Kamsa's consultative approach to providing market data, budgeting, and forecasting was founded on the above principles, and our solution equips companies to create and maintain their compensation strategies painlessly.
-Features like our compensation review tool remove companies' heavy lifting and administrative burden by automating routine compensation processes.
+Features like our compensation review tool remove companies' heavy lifting and administrative burdens by automating routine compensation processes.